cristianmejia00/aws_cognito_flask/README.md

 ---
 Notes:

 How to get the user data.
-__by user data we mean the user attributes we set when creating the user pool__ To get **all** attributes we must pass `profile` as part of the scope string in the login URL of the Hosted UI. (see line 24 in app.py)
+_By user data we mean the user attributes we set when creating the user pool._
+To get **all** attributes we must pass `profile` as part of the scope string in the login URL of the Hosted UI (see line 24 in app.py).
 When users log in we receive the code in the callback url.
-This is then exchanged by tokens.
+This is then exchanged for 3 tokens.
 - ID token: User data
 - access token: Authorization code for the user to interact with our app (for eaxmaple retrieve or update his/her user data)
 - refresh token: to re-generate the ID and access tokens.
 The refresh token has a longer life than the other two (30 days vs 1 hour by default)

 Option 1 - JWT:
 The `ID Token` is a JWT that contains the user data.
 If we decode it we can get the user attributes.
 In Python we can decode it with the PyJWT package.
 The encoding is RS256.

-Option 2 - /oauth2/userInfo (this is what we use in this code) Use the `access token` as Authorization when calling the GET /oauth2/userInfo endpoint.
+Option 2 - /oauth2/userInfo (this is what we use in this code):
+Use the `access token` as Authorization when calling the GET /oauth2/userInfo endpoint.

 Option 3 - Boto3:
 Basically a wrapper of the above.
-The access token mus contain the `aws.cognito.signin.user.admin` scope.
+The access token must contain the `aws.cognito.signin.user.admin` scope.
 This is set when invoquing the hosted UI (see line 24)
 ```python
 import boto3
 client = boto3.client('cognito-idp', region_name='us-east-1')